kevin-montrose/More/README.markdown

 ###Explicit Overrides

-When importing using selectors or mixins you can explicitly request that rules in the include override rules in the containing block.
+When importing properties using selectors or mixins you can explicitly request that rules in the include override rules in the containing block with a trailing `!`.

     @alarm-mixin() {
       color: red;